FoxyStoat/daily-css-images/README.md

 After a very long break away from this challenge, I have picked up where I had left it, on the Tiger.
 After a very rough few years, I am back today 25/04/2020 to finish this challenge.

 My attempt: Day four the Tiger went well and I am pleased with the result, I kept it simple.

+* #### Daily CSS Images :: 05 Favorite Animated Animal

+End the animal series with a bang!
+Dig deep and pull out that creativity.
+Dory?
+Snoopy?
+What animated animal would you like to showcase?

+My attempt: